Originally published: January 29, 2020

 The Difference Between Neurotypical and Neurodiverse Children

-I knew every kid was unique and special.
-I mean, I had a whole unit on it in 5th, 6th and 7th Grade!
-However, I had no idea there was something called asynchronous development or neurodiversity.
+I always knew that every child was unique and special—I mean, I had entire school units on it in 5th, 6th, and 7th grade!
+But what I didn’t know was that there was something called asynchronous development or neurodiversity—and that these concepts would completely change how I understood my child.

 Connection is More Important Than Correction